BH Macro Limited - PDMR Dealings

 Director Dealing

-In accordance with Article 19 of UK Market Abuse Regulation, the Company was notified on 9 January 2024 that Mr John Le Poidevin (non-executive director of the Company) has purchased Sterling shares of the Company.
-Details of the transaction are as set out below.
+In accordance with Article 19 of UK Market Abuse Regulation, the Company was notified on 11 January 2024 that Ms Bronwyn Curtis (non-executive director of the Company) has sold and subsequently purchased Sterling shares of the Company.
+The reason for this sale and subsequent purchase is due a reorganisation of Ms Curtis' shares, in order to move the shares purchased into her ISA.
+Details of the transactions are as set out below.

 1